kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 - **50% of revenue (not profits!) is coming from online stores.** This represents the value of goods that Amazons sells directly to its customers.
 Currently online stores are biggest part of revenue, but looking at the trend, it is clear that it will not be the biggest part of revenue for a long time.
 - **The second biggest revenue source is third-party seller services.** This revenue represents fees that other businesses pay to Amazon for access to its customers and for fulfilling customer orders, handling returns, and other services.
 It is only 19% of revenue, but we have to consider that this is only the value of fees Amazon charges, not the full price of the product sold.
 Currently, on Amazon, [third parties sell 60% of goods.](https://blog.aboutamazon.com/policy/statement-by-jeff-bezos-to-the-u-s-house-committee-on-the-judiciary){:target=" _blank"}
 - **The third important revenue stream is Amazon Web Services (AWS)**, where Amazon charges businesses for using its cloud infrastructure and services.
 For a long time, AWS was the only part of the business that was making a significant profit.
-Without that, Amazon would be loss-making until 2017.
+Without AWS, Amazon would be loss-making until 2017.

 Revenue streams mentioned above (online stores, third-party services, AWS) currently make more than **80% of total revenue.** Other revenue streams, like Subscription services, Physical Stores, and Other (mostly advertising), are presently small.
 Still, based on Amazon's recent actions, they might play a more prominent role in the coming years.